phasetr/kindle-linear-algebra-for-newcomers/what_is_linear_algebra.rst

 spaces.
 These words have the same meaning.

 Let :math:`\mathbb{R}` be a field of real numbers: a real number is also called a scaler.
-A set :math:`L` is called a if its elements have the following properties.
+A set :math:`L` is called a linear space if its elements have the following properties.
 Elements :math:`x, y, z \in L` are vectors and :math:`a, b \in \mathbb{R}` are real numbers in the following expressions.